Fillmore K. Mearns: Postwar

 Mearns attended Columbia University studying Russian language and Soviet studies.
 He then served as G-3 of United States forces in Austria and as United States representative on the four-party Military Committee in Vienna.

 In 1950 he graduated from the Artillery and Guided Missile School and then took command of the 75th Artillery Battalion, 17th Artillery Group and then the 77th Artillery Group.

 In 1952 he attended the Armed Forces Staff College and was then appointed director, Special Forces Department of the Unconventional Warfare School at Fort Bragg.
 In 1954 he graduated from the Strategic Intelligence School.

 In 1954 he was appointed United States Army Attaché to the Soviet Union and served in Moscow until 1957.
 On returning to the United States he attended the Army War College, graduating in 1958.
 He then served as G-3, Sixth United States Army.

-In 1960 he was assigned to command the divisional artillery of the 82nd Airborne Division and then as Division chief of staff from 1961–62.
+In 1960 he was assigned to command the divisional artillery of the 82nd Airborne Division and then as Division chief of staff from 1961 to 1962.

 In November 1962, he was appointed artillery commander, XVIII Airborne Corps.
 In June 1963 he was appointed artillery commander, 3rd Armored Division.
 In June 1964 he was appointed artillery commander, V Corps.